 - Racing industry support for a strategic plan that places the safety and welfare of the horse among its highest priorities.
 It is imperative that the industry urgently demonstrate an ability to affect sweeping change without government intervention.
-The AAEP recognizes and supports efforts by the National Thoroughbred Racing Association (NTRA) to accomplish this goal. - The continued collaboration of multiple racing organizations (NTRA, TOBA, HBPA, ARCI, The Jockey Club, AAEP, racetracks and sales companies and others) to address the challenges affecting racing.
-An excellent opportunity for a cooperative industry-wide effort is the NTRA Safety and Integrity Alliance, and the AAEP enthusiastically supports this effort. - When the substantive issues of race horse welfare have been addressed by the industry, an aggressive public relations effort must be mounted to educate the public about what is being done to protect the welfare and safety of the horse (e.g.: racetrack injury reporting program, racetrack surface testing and medication studies).
+The AAEP recognizes and supports efforts by, the American Quarter Horse Association (AQHA), as well as the National Thoroughbred Racing Association (NTRA) to accomplish this goal. - The continued collaboration of multiple racing organizations (AQHA, USTA, NTRA, TOBA, HBPA, ARCI, The Jockey Club, AAEP, racetracks and sales companies and others) to address the challenges affecting racing.
+An excellent opportunity for a cooperative industry-wide effort is the NTRA Safety and Integrity Alliance and the AAEP enthusiastically supports this effort. - When the substantive issues of race horse welfare have been addressed by the industry, an aggressive public relations effort must be mounted to educate the public about what is being done to protect the welfare and safety of the horse (e.g.: racetrack injury reporting program, racetrack surface testing and medication studies).